MeyerSoundLaboratoriesInc/occt/dox/user_guides/foundation_classes/foundation_classes.md

   * Types defined by classes not inheriting from *Standard_Transient*, whether directly or not.
 Types which are manipulated by value behave in a more direct  fashion than those manipulated by handle and thus can be expected to perform  operations faster, but they cannot be stored independently in a file.

-@image html /user_guides/foundation_classes/images/foundation_classes_image005.png   "Manipulation of a data type by value"
-@image latex /user_guides/foundation_classes/images/foundation_classes_image005.png   "Manipulation of a data type by value"
+@figure{/user_guides/foundation_classes/images/foundation_classes_image005.png,"Manipulation of a data type by value",420}

 @subsubsection occt_fcug_2_1_3 Types manipulated by reference (handle)

 These are types defined by classes inheriting from the *Transient* class.

-@image html /user_guides/foundation_classes/images/foundation_classes_image006.png   "Manipulation of a data type by reference"
-@image latex /user_guides/foundation_classes/images/foundation_classes_image006.png   "Manipulation of a data type by reference"
+@figure{/user_guides/foundation_classes/images/foundation_classes_image006.png,"Manipulation of a data type by reference",420}

 @subsubsection occt_fcug_2_1_4 When is it necessary to use a handle?